 One thing many people don't consider is looking over your old lesson plans and just modifying them.
 The kids won't catch on if you take an old lesson plan and put new characters or games in place of the old ones.
 Don't do this all the time, but when you're in a pickle, pull them out!

 Lesson plan books are a little old school, but so useful.
 Most ILP schools have a least a few, but it may be something to add to your ILP supply list.
 There are a ton of these books out there and most have 100 + ideas for small children.
 Hit up Barnes and Nobles, Wal-mart, Amazon, or even a second hand book store and get you some.

 Guess what!
 We've written a few posts that might have some ideas in there for you.
 Just click on those links below to help you plan your assignment for that week.

 Don't let lesson plans stress you out.
 We don't want you spending a ton of time on your lesson plans, so make it easy on yourself and use all the resources out there!

-You can also follow along current volunteers' journeys on the ILP Instagram or click below to get some more information about our program in the first place!
+You can also follow along current volunteers' journeys on the ILP Instagram (DM them for ideas) or click below to get some more information about our program in the first place!